[OFFSET Sheffield] Interview with Laura Carlin

 I’m working on an exhibition for the House Of Illustration (Kings Cross, London) – about storytelling through ceramics.
 It opens in October.

-My favourite writers and artists plant the seed of an idea or create enough of a scene to then inspire and allow the viewer, whether 3 or 103 years old, to take it away and grow it in their own imagination.
+My favourite writers and artists plant the seed of an idea.
+Create enough of a scene to inspire the viewer to take it away and grow it in their own imagination.
 I don’t wish to be told everything; I want to be inspired to continue the story myself.